Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Let $s_{a}(b) = \sum_{v \in V} X_{a,b,v}$

 $\text{ minimise }  max(\{s_{a}(b) | (a, b) \in V \times V, a \neq b\})$

+## Something to think about

+In our first model of students grading, we assumed that marking skill was a function of player skill.
+Specifically grading\_skill = 0.5 * player\_skill + 0.5
+This is a mapping from [0 - 1] to [0.5 - 1].
+This assumes that players with a score of 0 are purely guessing.

+However, let's take a maths exam.
+If a player got 0% on the exam, and was 100% confident in their answers, and each question was multiple choice.
+Then they would always mark the matchup incorrectly.
+In this case grading\_skill = player\_skill.

+But what about a non-objective marking.
+For example a history essay.
+In this case would we keep the same model?
+Would the student guess?

+Also would a student who got 0% on a maths exam be 100% confident on their paper?